CoEDL/elpis/docs/wiki/install-elpis-on-gcp-gpu.md

 Open a browser.
 In the browser's location field, type `http://` and paste the IP address.
 It should end up looking like `http://34.125.96.234`.
 Then press `enter/return` to go to your Elpis machine.

+With Elpis going, follow the steps in the [Elpis workshop guide](elpis-workshop.md).

 ## Adding projects (optional)